Your Health. Your Family. Your Choice.

 there are three search choices that show context around the desired text:

 When choosing Symptom Keywords in Section 2 or Vaccines in Section 3, it is possible to choose multiple items.
 For example, you can search for "HPV", "HPV2", and "HPV4" in the Vaccines list.
-Multiple selections indicates that events with any of the listed vaccines will be presented.
+Multiple selections indicates that cases with any of the listed vaccines will be presented.

 If the above set of age breaks is not suitable, Expert Mode offers a grouping called Age, Custom that lets any set of age breaks to be used.
 If any of the groupings is Age, Custom then the following section will appear in the search form:

 Enter ages into the 18 fields in increasing order (not all of the fields need to be filled-in).
 Each break will be for ages less than the value in the field.
 For example, placing 0.5 in field 1 means that ages under 6 months will be in the first age break and ages 6 months and older will be in higher age breaks.
+Use the Clear Age Fields button to remove all entries.

 The most powerful of the Expert Mode features is the ability to create custom search and graphing code.